Ein Bild von Köln bei Nacht, von Nikolay Kovalenko auf Unsplash.

 Lana Allen, Paraskevi Gavra und Maria Sotomayor Chicote

-As an experience, it was definitely demanding but the amount of knowledge, experience and also fun we had was the perfect reward.
+As an experience, it was definitely demanding, but the amount of knowledge, experience and also fun we had was the perfect reward.
 When the Hackathon started, no one in our group had any experience with RPGMaker.
-But by the end we had completed a full game, from the opening screen to the closing credits.
-Including a fully fleshed out game design document, from which DigUp! was planned.
+But by the end, we had completed a full game, from the opening screen to the closing credits, including a fully fleshed-out game design document, from which DigUp! was planned.

 We learned how to create events, minigames, add music, and even include our own character designs.
 It was amazing to watch our group go from three beginners to RPG Maker pros by the end of the weekend